 The one thing to watch out for with 5KPlayer is that the free model is supported by ads.
 They won’t show up while you’re watching a video, but they can be annoying while you’re searching your library or tweaking settings.(opens in new tab)

-As if all that weren’t enough, Pot Player is surprisingly lightweight software.
+As if all that weren’t enough, Pot Player is a surprisingly lightweight software.
 It loads faster than just about any other video player, free or paid, and uses up relatively few computer resources even when playing back large movies.

 Read our full Pot Player review(opens in new tab)